LucasDelfino92/morrowindsharp/modlist.md

 - [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11: fixes the biggest exploits and balance issues in the game.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort: rebalances Tribunal as if it shipped with Morrowind.
 - [**Bloodmoon Rebalance**](https://www.nexusmods.com/morrowind/mods/45714) by mort: rebalances Bloodmoon as if it shipped with Morrowind.

+### CLEANING PLUGINS

+The following plugins are dirty and require cleaning.
+[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

+- **Morrowind Anti-Cheese.ESP**
+  - Clean with TESTool and tes3cmd.

 ## DIALOGUE